 "A beautiful young woman takes her father's place as the prisoner of a mysterious beast, who wishes to marry her."

 On this day in 1952 (in the great nation of Spain), the original Science Fiction classic The Day The Earth Stood Still enjoyed its theatrical premiere.
+Edmund H. North adapted the written story by Harry Bates, and Robert Wise directed the feature.
+The film starred Michael Rennie, Patricia Neal, and Hugh Marlowe.
 According to our friends at IMDB.com, here's the plot summary:

-"An alien lands and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."
+"An alien lands in Washington, D.C. and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."

-"An alien lands and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."
+"An alien lands in Washington, D.C. and tells the people of Earth that they must live peacefully or be destroyed as a danger to other planets."

-On this day in 1958, The 7th Voyage Of Sinbad sailed into theatres.
-The feature starred Kerwin Mathews and Kathryn Grant, and here's the plot summary listed on IMDB.com:
+On this day in 1958 (in the U.S.), The 7th Voyage Of Sinbad sailed into theatres.
+Directed by Nathan Juran, the Fantasy film starred Kerwin Mathews, Kathryn Grant, and Richard Eyer; and here's the plot summary as provided by IMDB.com:

 "When a princess is shrunken by an evil wizard, Sinbad must undertake a quest to an island of monsters to cure her and prevent a war."